$180 million in stablecoins now earns inside Trust Wallet

 Trust Wallet does not publish fixed APY rates, noting that yields depend on market conditions, protocol performance, and smart contract risks.
 This is standard practice for DeFi-integrated products where rates fluctuate based on lending demand.

 Users depositing into Morpho-powered vaults may also receive MORPHO token rewards, adding an airdrop layer on top of base yield.
-This echoes the broader trend of DeFi protocols using token incentives to attract liquidity.
+This fits the DeFi pattern of using token incentives to attract liquidity.

 One important caveat: Stablecoin Earn is currently unavailable in the United States and United Kingdom due to regulatory restrictions.

-The $180 million milestone signals that a meaningful segment of crypto users prefer earning yield inside their wallet rather than moving funds to exchanges or standalone DeFi apps.
-This is particularly relevant during periods of market volatility, when traders often rotate into stablecoins to preserve capital.
+The $180 million milestone signals that some crypto users prefer earning yield inside their wallet rather than moving funds to exchanges or standalone DeFi apps.
+That matters during periods of market volatility, when traders often rotate into stablecoins to preserve capital.

 For users who hold stablecoins as a spending reserve, whether for crypto card top-ups, on-chain payments, or simply as a dollar-pegged savings layer, wallet-native yield turns dead capital into productive capital.
 Instead of stablecoins sitting idle between transactions, they can generate returns in the background.

 The practical impact depends on yield levels.
 DeFi lending rates for stablecoins have ranged from 2% to 8%+ APY throughout 2025-2026, depending on protocol and market conditions.
-Even at the conservative end, earning 3-4% on funds you plan to spend anyway is a meaningful upgrade over zero.
+Even at the conservative end, earning 3-4% on funds you plan to spend anyway beats zero.

 Trust Wallet's zero lock-up model is critical here.
 Users who top up crypto cards or make on-chain purchases need liquidity on demand.
 A yield product that locks funds for 30-90 days would be useless for active spenders.
 Daily payouts and instant withdrawals solve that friction.

 Trust Wallet is not alone in turning wallets into yield-generating platforms.
-The broader industry is moving in the same direction:
+Other wallets and exchanges are moving in the same direction:

 KuCoin launched Hold to Earn in late 2025, letting users generate passive yield on trading balances without manual staking.
 COCA Wallet recently migrated to Privy for seedless authentication, simplifying onboarding for DeFi features.
 And exchange-based savings products from Binance, Bybit, and others continue to offer competitive stablecoin yields.